johurul-pimjo/suspicious-email-domains/README.md

-# Suspicious Email Domains
+# Suspicious and Disposable Email Domains

-A curated list of suspicious email domains commonly associated with spam, phishing, or fraudulent activities.
-This repository provides a simple way to check if an email domain is potentially suspicious.
+A curated list of suspicious and disposable email domains commonly associated with spam, phishing, or fraudulent activities.
+This repository provides a simple way to check if an email domain is potentially suspicious or disposable.

 ## Features

-- **Comprehensive List**: Contains thousands of known suspicious domains.
+- **Comprehensive List**: Contains thousands of known suspicious and disposable domains.
 - **Easy Integration**: Use the provided JavaScript function to check domains programmatically.
 - **Open Source**: Community-driven and regularly updated.